SUJEET662/Normal--Calculator/README.md

-##Calculator Web App
+# Calculator Web App

   A simple and responsive calculator built using HTML, CSS, and JavaScript.

-🖥️ Live Demo

-🔗 Live Preview
+# 🔗 Live Preview

-📌 Features
+# 📌 Features

   Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division

   Responsive design for mobile and desktop

   User-friendly interface

   Real-time calculations

-🚀 Technologies Used
+# 🚀 Technologies Used

 HTML - Structure of the calculator